LArSoft/larsoft.github.io/LArSoftWiki/Geometry_Package.md

 This will display your geometry onscreen, supposing your World Volume is named volWorld.
 Note, the string ‘volWorld’ relates back to the description of Figure 1.
 The code can be searched to find strings that are used in the GDML files.
 For a given detector, experiments maintain their detector-geometry description in [GDML](https://gdml.web.cern.ch/GDML/) files.
 The concepts behind GDML (such as the hierarchy of shapes, materials, and physical volumes) will be familiar to anyone who's worked with other physics modeling packages, such as [Geant4](https://geant4.web.cern.ch/geant4/) or [GeoModel](https://atlas.web.cern.ch/Atlas/GROUPS/DATABASE/detector_description/Geometry_Kernel_Classes.pdf).
 In LArSoft, the use of GDML is affected by the need to preserve geometry files associated with existing detectors and some limitations with ROOT.

-The numbering part of the string, such as volTPC+instance number, is arbitrary, but strings have to be unique.
-The Geometry part of it must follow the convention outlined in the description of Figure 1.
-More information is under development at [Creating_GDML](Creating_GDML)